8 Tips for Visiting Baja, Mexico

 Do Not Drive at Night

-The FMM is about playing by the rules so you don’t get into legal trouble.
-Avoiding driving at night is a serious personal safety issue.
-Barring extreme circumstances, you should avoid driving at night in Baja, Mexico.
+Avoiding driving at night is a personal safety issue.
+Barring extreme circumstances or short local drives, it is best to avoid driving at night in Baja, Mexico.

 Why is this one of the top tips for visiting Baja California?

-First, there are countless animals that may come into your path on the winding roads.
+First, there are countless animals that may come into your path on the dark curvy roads.
 Even with all the light power in the world, you cannot see a cow that’s hidden behind a mountain.
 Fatal encounters with animals at night are not uncommon on Baja roads.

 Finally, as most teenagers find out, late night is when the worst things happen.
-Highway robbery is not a major concern in most of Baja, but driving around at 2AM is simply asking for trouble.
+Driving around at 2AM is simply asking for trouble.
 It might be drunk drivers, it might be getting stranded in the middle of nowhere, but whatever it is, you don’t want to be on the roads at night.

 Our overlanding vehicle in Baja Mexico